0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-And here's a reasonable starting point for optimising the size of your release builds, cutting a helloworld down from 3MB to 300K.
+And, as a bonus, here's a reasonable starting point for optimising the size of your release builds, cutting a helloworld down from 3MB to 300K.

 You can get it down to 8K if you really want to, but I recommend stopping here and starting building.

 ---